HCord-py/HCord/README.rst

    :target: https://pypi.python.org/pypi/discord.py
    :alt: PyPI supported Python versions

-A fork of discord.py project. hcord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.
+A fork of discord.py project.
+HCord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

 Key Features
 -------------